 The Metropolis Grind: Advantages

-Living in the city doesn’t require you to have a car due to the exceptional public transportation options available at your disposal.
+Living in the city doesn’t require you to have a car.
+Due to the exceptional public transportation options available at your disposal.
 Owning a car costs you thousands of dollars annually, and using the transit route can save you such amounts.

 The Metropolis Grind: Disadvantages

 On the other hand, big city living comes with some downsides.
-For instance, not having the ability to afford housing or transit has seen the rise of homeless communities.
+For instance, not having the ability to afford housing or transit, has seen the rise of homeless communities.
 Fortunately, cities like Phoenix and Dallas aren’t quite so bad because rental amounts are not as high as say Los Angeles, New York, and San Francisco.

 Another possible disadvantage is that if you are in the dead center of a massive city, getting out when things get bad can be hard.
 Terrorism, natural disasters or even martial law leave you trapped.
-These situations lead to a terrifying place where individuals who have been miserable for years get a chance, while those in the high-rises find themselves confused.
+These situations lead to a terrifying place for renting, where individuals who have been miserable for years get a chance, while those in the high-rises find themselves confused.

 Suburban Life: Advantages